Published in December 9, 2024

 • Rental History: Previous rental agreements, rental references, personal references, and rent payment history.

-• Supporting Documents: A cover letter explaining why you are a suitable tenant, pet references (if applicable), and credit check results can also strengthen your application.
+• Supporting Documents: A cover letter explaining why you are a suitable tenant, pet references (if applicable), including steps you’ve taken to manage pet behavior and credit check results can also strengthen your application.

 Common Reasons for Rental Application Rejection